edgedb/edgedb/docs/reference/edgeql/with.rst

 Specifying a module
 +++++++++++++++++++

-.. eql:keyword:: MODULE
+.. eql:keyword:: module

-    Used inside a :eql:kw:`WITH block <WITH>` to specify module names.
+    Used inside a ``with`` block to specify module names.

-One of the more basic and common uses of the ``WITH`` block is to specify the default module that is used in a query. ``WITH MODULE
+One of the more basic and common uses of the ``with`` block is to specify the default module that is used in a query. ``with module
 <name>`` construct indicates that whenever an identifier is used
 without any module specified explicitly, the module will default to ``<name>`` and then fall back to built-ins from ``std`` module.